zulip/zulip/templates/zerver/help/about-streams-and-topics.md

 * **Public** - Public streams are for open discussions.
 All users can subscribe to public streams and discuss topics there.
-Any Zulip user can join any public stream in the realm, and they can view the complete message history of any public stream without joining the stream.
+Any Zulip user can join any public stream in the organization, and they can view the complete message history of any public stream without joining the stream.
 * **Private** - Private streams are for confidential discussions and are only visible to users who've been invited to subscribe to them.
 Users who are not members of a private stream cannot subscribe to the stream, and they also cannot read or send messages to the stream.

-Users are subscribed to specific streams in the realm by default, such as the [#announce](the-announce-stream) stream.
+Users are subscribed to specific streams in the organization by default, such as the [#announce](the-announce-stream) stream.
 Users can easily [view messages](/help/view-messages-from-a-stream) from a specific stream; in addition, they can [browse](/help/browse-and-join-streams#browse-streams) their